ncatlab/nlab-content/pages/2/9/5/1/1592/content.md

 * table of contents
 {:toc}

-## Definition
+## In point-set topology
  {#Definition}

-The following is the elementary discussion of universal covering spaces in [[point-set topology]].
+The following is the classical discussion of universal covering spaces in [[point-set topology]].

 +-- {: .num_prop #SimplyConnectedCoveringUniqueness}
 ###### Proposition